Augie-Environmental-Studies/optimize-course-schedule/README.md

 <br>

-> Let's try not to reinvent the wheel!
+> - Let's try not to reinvent the wheel!
 If there's already an open-source project that does what we need, just using that open-source project is the best decision most of the time.
+>
+> - We expect this project to take at least six months because of the need for continuous testing.
+We will set up a continuous feedback loop from both the faculty and students so that this program truly serves its purpose.

 <br>
 <br>